cozy/cozy-flagship-app/README.md

 2. Application blocked on the Splashscreen

-Start the last version of `cozy-home`, and try again
+Verify that the Cozy you are login into is using the last version of `cozy-home`, and try again